msaf9/NeuralNetworks/README.md

 5. License

 ## Introduction
-Development of Neural Networks from scratch.
+Development of Neural Networks from scratch to get a deep insight.
+The code is writing by following [sentdex](https://www.youtube.com/@sentdex) tutorial.

 ## Technologies
 - Python
+- Neural Networks

 ## Project status
 > **In progress**